Maatify/admin-infra/README.md

 This ensures strict typing, static analysis safety, and long-term API stability.

+Repository interfaces are introduced in Phase 2 and remain contract-only, with no persistence or infrastructure assumptions.
 ---

 ## 🚧 Status

-This repository has completed **Phase 1 — Contracts Definition**.
+This repository has completed:

+### ✅ Phase 1 — Contracts Definition
-- DTO-only contracts are defined
+- DTO-only contracts defined
-- No implementations exist yet
+- No implementations
-- No infrastructure drivers are provided
+- No infrastructure drivers
-- Repository contracts are intentionally deferred to Phase 2

-Phase 2 will introduce core orchestration and repository contracts based on these definitions.
+### ✅ Phase 2 — Repository Contracts & Core Boundaries
+- Repository interfaces defined (Query / Command)
+- Complete DTO catalog (Value, View, Command, Result)
+- No implementations or orchestration logic
+- Full compliance with the Failure & Exception Model

+### ⏭️ Next Phase
+**Phase 3 — Core Orchestration Planning**

 The project is under active development toward a stable `1.0.0` release.